practicingruby/bookie/README.markdown

 publishing toolchain that I like which both has a nice workflow AND does not rely on a ton of heavyweight dependencies.
-Since I have a real need for outputting nice documents in PDF, ePUB, and MOBI format, I am going to experiment with building a tool to do this in a way I find nice.
+Since I have a real need for outputting nice documents in PDF, ePUB, and MOBI format, I am going to experiment with building a tool that fits my personal tastes and workflow.

 ## Roadmap